-Noise from a running alternator can cause serious injury by permanent hearing damage.
+Noise from a running alternator can cause serious and permanent hearing damage.
 To prevent injury:

-• Always wear appropriate personal protection equipment; refer to Safety Precaution Chapter.
+• Always wear appropriate personal protection equipment.
+Refer to Personal Protective Equipment paragraph.

 Maximum A-weighted noise emissions may reach 97 dB(A).
 Contact the supplier for application-specific details.